cboulanger/eventrecorder/readme.md

 ### As an addition to an existing project

-The event recorder can be added to any application without having to change anything in the application itself, by simply including the required classes in the application directives of `compile.json` (See [this example](compile.json)).
+The event recorder can be added to any application without having to change anything in the application itself.
+To do this, configure a few environment variables and include the required classes in the application directives of `compile.json` (See [this example](compile.json)).
 Typically, that would be `"cboulanger.eventrecorder.UiController"` and `"cboulanger.eventrecorder.ObjectIdGenerator"`, but it is also possible to use the ID generator and a player without the GUI, or a player with or without GUI if you assign the `qxObjectId`s yourself.

+If you use the UI Controller, you must include "qookery.ace.*" as a depencency.
+A general requirement is to set the environment variables "module.objectId" and "eventrecorder.enabled" to `true`.

 Here's a example of the `applications` section of `Manifest.json`